Published June 7, 2019

 However, Avast Cleanup Premium still has value to it.
 Things like cleaning up files in your computer, finding device and driver issues, and searching for disk errors are all useful.
 Avast also provides a great UI and makes it really easy to use their software.

-Overall, I prefer CCleaner pro to do most of what Avast Cleanup Premium does, and more.
-It’s also literally half the price at $25/year.
+Overall, I prefer Iolo System Mechanic to do almost everything Avast Cleanup Premium does, and more.
+It's the first PC cleaner to actually speed up my computer.

 What Avast Cleanup Does